-Researchers argue that there’s a need to develop new extraction technologies that can allow manufacturing batteries in a more environmentally friendly way.
+Researchers argue that there’s a need to develop new extraction technologies so that the industry might manufacture batteries in a more environmentally friendly way.
 That’s why across the world many are looking for new alternatives, such as battery chemistries that replace cobalt and lithium with more common and less toxic materials.

-Nevertheless, new batteries that are less energy-dense or more expensive could end up having a negative effect on the environment.
+Nevertheless, some of these experimental batteries that are less energy-dense or more expensive could still end up having a negative effect on the environment.
 “A less durable, yet more sustainable device could entail a larger carbon footprint once you factor in transportation and the extra packaging required,” said Christina Valimaki an analyst at Elsevier.

 Being able to recycle lithium-ion plays a key role as well.
 In Australia, research showed that only 2% of the country’s 3,300 tons of lithium-ion waste was recycled.
-That can cause problems, as unwanted electronics with batteries can end up in landfills and metals and ionic fluids can leak into underground water reservoirs.
+That can cause problems, as unwanted electronics with batteries still inside can end up in landfills, where toxic metals and ionic fluids can leak into underground water reservoirs.

 The Birmingham Energy Institute is using robotics technology initially develop for nuclear power plants to look for ways to remove and dismantle potentially explosive lithium-ion cells from electric vehicles.
 There were a number of fires at recycling plants where lithium-ion batteries have been stored improperly.

-The global enchantment over mobile devices and all kinds of technological gadgets have led to a growing demand for lithium-ion batteries.
-That’s especially applicable for electric vehicles, as the world seeks to stop using fossil fuels in the near future to reduce global greenhouse gas emissions.
+The global enchantment over mobile devices and all kinds of technological gadgets has led to a growing demand for lithium-ion batteries.
+That’s especially applicable to electric vehicles, as the world seeks to stop using fossil fuels in the near future to reduce global greenhouse gas emissions.
 The battery of a Tesla Model S, for example, uses around 12 kg of lithium, thousands of times more than the lithium found in a consumer device.

-By 2025, lithium demand is expected to increase to approximately 1.3 million metric tons of LCE (lithium carbonate equivalent).
-That’s five times today’s levels.
-A long list of automakers is responsible for that.
+By 2025, lithium demand is expected to increase to approximately 1.5 million metric tons of LCE (lithium carbonate equivalent) and over 3 million tons by 2030, mainly spurred by the auto industry.
 For example, Volkswagen hopes to launch more than 70 electric car models in the next 10 years.